c-ancia/diskplayer/README.md

 ## Testing

-If you wish to use the 2 unit tests for the player and recorder classes, run (from the `diskplayer` directory) `python src/player_test.py` or `python src/recorder_test.py` in a command line.
+If you wish to use the 2 unit tests for the player and recorder classes, run (from the `diskplayer` directory) `pytest src/player_test.py` or `pytest src/recorder_test.py` in a command line.